 Alternative Names: Ferry point

-Type of Dive: Shore dive in Loch Etive.
+Type of Dive: Bonawe ferry point is a shore dive in Loch Etive.

 Suggested experience: Confident Ocean Diver upwards

 Travel directions: Situated on the North Shore of Loch Etive, past Bonawe Village.

 Parking directions: Park considerately by the wreck of an old boat at the car parking area.
 Google

 Lat & Long: N56.447143 W-5.228779 Postcode PA37 1RL Google

 Tides: Tide tables Make sure you get the tides right for the dive you are doing.